 4.7.
-JOINT DEGREE PROGRAMS
+DUAL DEGREE PROGRAMS

 - 4.7.1.
-A student in the four-year joint J.D./M.B.A.
+A student in the four-year dual J.D./M.B.A.
 Program will be required to complete successfully 75 credit hours of Law School courses and 48 credit hours of M.B.A. courses to receive the respective degrees.
 The Law School will accept 15 credit hours of M.B.A. courses toward completion of the J.D. degree.
 Concurrently, the Mendoza College of Business will accept 16 credit hours of law courses toward the M.B.A. degree requirements. - 4.7.2.
-A student in the three-year joint J.D./M.B.A.
+A student in the three-year dual J.D./M.B.A.
 Program will be required to complete successfully 75 credit hours of Law School courses and 35 credit hours of M.B.A. courses to receive the respective degrees.
 The Law School will accept 15 credit hours of M.B.A. courses toward completion of the J.D. degree.
 Concurrently, the Mendoza College of Business will accept 11 credit hours of law courses toward the M.B.A. degree requirements. - 4.7.3.
-A student in the joint J.D./M.A. in English Program will be required to successfully complete 81 hours of Law School courses and 21 hours of English courses to receive the respective degrees.
+A student in the dual J.D./M.A. in English Program will be required to successfully complete 81 hours of Law School courses and 21 hours of English courses to receive the respective degrees.
 The Law School will accept 9 credit hours of graduate-level English courses toward completion of the J.D. degree.
 Concurrently, the Graduate School and the Department of English will accept 9 credit hours of law courses toward the M.A. in English degree requirements. - 4.7.4.
-A student in the joint J.D./M. Engineering Program will be required to successfully complete 75 hours of Law School courses and 24 hours of Engineering courses to receive the respective degrees.
+A student in the dual J.D./M. Engineering Program will be required to successfully complete 75 hours of Law School courses and 24 hours of Engineering courses to receive the respective degrees.
 The Law School will accept 15 credit hours of graduate-level Engineering courses toward completion of the J.D. degree.
 Concurrently, the Graduate School and the applicable engineering department will accept six credit hours of law courses toward the M.Engineering degree requirements. - 4.7.5.
-Each student enrolled in a joint degree program shall consult with the dean in planning a curriculum. - 4.8.
+A student in the dual J.D./M.G.A.
+Program will be required to successfully complete 75 credit hours of Law School courses and 39 credit hours of M.G.A. courses to receive the respective degrees.
+The Law School will accept 15 credit hours of M.G.A. courses toward completion of the J.D. degree.
+Concurrently, the Keough School of Global Affairs will accept 9 credit hours of law courses toward the M.G.A. degree requirements. - 4.7.6.
+Each student enrolled in a dual degree program shall consult with the dean in planning a curriculum. - 4.8.
 NON-DEGREE SEEKING STUDENTS.
 While regular J.D. degree-seeking students are required to comply with the other provisions of this article, non-degree seeking students may be authorized to enroll for selected courses with the permission of the dean without complying with the other provisions of this article.
 Non-degree seeking students will qualify as full-time students if they take at least nine credit hours in a semester, counting both law school courses and other courses at the University, and will qualify as part-time students if they take at least six and no more than eight credit hours in a semester, counting both law school courses and other courses at the University.
-Non-degree seeking students who later successfully apply to the J.D. program may be permitted to apply law school course credits earned while a non-degree seeking student toward to the J.D. degree with the permission of the dean.
+Nondegree seeking students who later successfully apply to the J.D. program may be permitted to apply law school course credits earned while a non-degree seeking student toward to the J.D. degree with the permission of the dean.